Redgate Flyway

 Continuous integration is now a standard practice for development teams.
 The ability to get fast feedback on the quality of a code change the instant it is committed is now taken for granted.
 However, the database has traditionally thwarted this process, as restoring a database for a CI run can be too time-consuming to be done for every change.
 One option is to run automated tests on empty databases, which although faster, means that the testing is less realistic, and therefore less valid.
 Another option is to 'reset' the database to a known state, either via a custom script or database snapshotting capabilities, but scripts can be brittle, and relying on a fixed database means that test parallization is hard.

-Flyway Enterprise comes with a cloning capability, which uses data virtualization technology to spin up production-sized databases quickly, without incurring the storage cost, which makes them ideal for use in CI pipelines.
+Redgate Test Data Manager uses data virtualization technology to spin up production-sized databases quickly, without incurring the storage cost, which makes them ideal for use in CI pipelines.

-Run deployment rehearsal on production data
+Run deployment rehearsal on production data - available if you partner Flyway with Redgate Test Data Manager

 It is standard practice to run a deployment rehearsal on a production-like database prior to deployment.
 This database is often referred to as a Staging database, an Acceptance database or a Pre-Production database.
 Deployment rehearsals are often run just once, prior to deployment, owing to the time it takes to restore a production database.